virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

   After applying the fix, re-run the GitHub Actions workflow and ensure that all experiments, including the previously skipped ones, are built without any errors or warnings in the logs.
 Confirm that the `MaxListenersExceededWarning` no longer appears and that the full deployment process completes successfully

-#### 2) "warning: Could not find remote branch v1.0.0 to clone." "fatal: Remote branch v1.0.0 not found in upstream origin" How to troubleshoot this?
+#### 2) "Warning: Could not find remote branch v1.0.0 to clone." "fatal: Remote branch v1.0.0 not found in upstream origin" How to troubleshoot this?

 - **Problem**:
   During the lab deployment, several experiments failed to build.
 Out of 10 experiments, only 5 were successfully built, and the remaining experiments were skipped.
 This issue needs to be fixed to ensure all experiments are properly processed.